 Your readability score will tell you if your content is more difficult to read than your competitors.
 With a higher readability score, a page is easier to read which can lead to longer time on page, potential conversions, and an overall better user experience.
 Again, this analysis is only available for campaigns in English.

 Clicking the green “View full analysis” button takes you to a page with more details on the keyword’s SERP and quick metrics on each rival outranking you.
-If there is a featured snippet on the SERP, this will also be noted within the report.
+If there is a featured snippet on the SERP, this will also be noted in the report.

 You’ll see the top ten search results for the keyword listed.
 Under each result will be the content length, referring domains, video usage, keyword usage, and readability of the rankings page.
 To see your page, click on the blue box with the arrow next to your URL (1).
-If you want to see a rival’s page, simply click the green link of their URL (2).
+If you want to see a rival’s page, simply click the green link to their URL (2).
 These reports add value to a competitive analysis and can help when you’re creating your SEO plan.